lsw5077/DiagnoseHR/README.md

-# DiagnoseHR: Sensitivity diagnostics for home range estimates
+# DiagnoseHR: Sampling simulation and sensitivity diagnostics for home range estimates (and beyond!)

-Diagnose HR is an R package that provides functions for assessing sensitivity of home range estimates calculated using minimum convex polygon (MCP), local convex hull (LCH), and kernel utilization density (KUD) methods from the package [adehabitatHR](https://cran.r-project.org/web/packages/adehabitatHR/index.html).
+Diagnose HR is an R package that provides functions for simulating detection-censored animal movement data and conducting home range sensitivity analysis.
+DiagnoseHR can facilitate sensitivity analysis of home ranges constructed using minimum convex polygon (MCP), local convex hull (LCH), and kernel utilization density (KUD) methods from the package [adehabitatHR](https://cran.r-project.org/web/packages/adehabitatHR/index.html).

 ## Why assess home range sensitivity?

-Variation in detection probability, sampling methods, and choice of home range analytical methods can influence the outcome of a home range analysis by influencing which and how many locations are included in the analysis.
+Variation in detection probability, sampling methods, and choice of home range analytical methods can influence the outcome of a spatial analysis by influencing which and how many locations are included in the analysis.
 This can be a problem when the end goal of the analysis is to learn something about an ecosystem or plan a conservation action.
-When working on a home range analysis, however, it can be difficult to tell how sensitive a given home range estimate is to the sample size or the addition or removal of individual relocations.
-The functions below can help illustrate how sample size and the identities of relocations included in a home range analysis affect the outcome of that analysis.
+When working on a movement or home range analysis, however, it can be difficult to tell how sensitive a given estimate is to the sample size or the addition or removal of individual relocations.
+The functions in DiagnoseHR can help simulate data that reflects realistic sampling and detection constraints.
+The home range sensitivity functions can help illustrate how sample size and the identities of relocations included in a home range analysis affect the outcome of that analysis.

 ## Installing DiagnoseHR